realchonk/microcoreutils/README.md

 Use <code>make DESTDIR=... install</code>

 ## Programs
+TODO: turn names into links to the corresponding files.

 | Name | Is finished? | Has man page? | Notes |
 |------|--------------|--------------|--------|
 | basename | ✔ | ✔ | |